JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 ### <a name="wstrRepeat"></a>wstrRepeat

 Returns a string consisting of multiple copies of the specified string.
-This function is similar to STRING, but STRING only makes multiple copies of a single character.
+This function is similar to FreeBasic `STRING`, but `STRING` only makes multiple copies of a single character.

 ```
 FUNCTION wstrRepeat (BYVAL nCount AS LONG, BYREF wszSourceString AS CONST WSTRING) AS DWSTRING